 I have always adored babies.
-In the street or at the supermarket, I try to make eye contact with them and get them to smile.
-My own children, as infants, were fascinating little creatures, so I was looking forward with great eagerness to being a grandparent.
-I see how my grown sons treat my mother, with love and even reverence, and, by and by, I want the same treatment for myself.
+Where ever I see them, I try to make eye contact with them and get them to smile and, even better, laugh.
+My own children, as infants, were fascinating little creatures, so I was very eager to become a grandparent.
+Seeing how my grown sons treat my mother, with love and even reverence, I wanted the same treatment for myself.
 Don’t we always expect life to go by the book?

-I live 3000 miles away, so Zadie was three weeks old when I first got to hold her.
+I live 3,000 miles away from my son and his wife, so my granddaughter Zadie was three weeks old when I first got to hold her.
 Bliss flooded through me.
 When, later in the evening, her parents took her into their room and closed the door behind them, I felt lovelorn, like a rejected suitor.
 But they promised to let me feed her in the middle of the night for my entire visit.
 Night after night as I lay sleeping, my son would tap me on the shoulder.
 Perhaps unconsciously worried that the privilege would be revoked, I would spring up from the bedding, “like a volcano exploding,” he said.
 Then he would go back to bed, and I’d be alone with my darling.

 Baby-rearing has changed since my own kids were infants, and Zadie slept tightly wrapped in a papoose-like swaddle.
 From the neck down she looked like a fat baguette.
 I would carefully unwrap her, and, with a wipe that emerged warm from a cunning dispenser, I would swipe her behind, the size of a peach-pit.
 Then I would hold her in my arms and feed her.
 She almost never cried, not on that visit nor the next.